Faylixe/wage/Part I - Introduction/00 - Introduction.md

 involved in this choice :

 - _Performance_, that sounds obvious, but emulating a game console requires high level performances.
-Of course, the gameboy hardware specifications aren't that big, versus modern computer resources.
-We can totally assume that we can exploit such hardware resources gap, but it won't work for other target so we won't.
+Of course, the gameboy hardware specifications aren't that big versus modern computer resources.
+We can totally assume that we can exploit such hardware resources gap, but it won't work for other targets so we won't.
-- _Data typing_, since you will structure data as the original hardware will (or at least try to do it), you need a fine control over primitive types used.
-Bit endianess, signed, unsigned, memory footprint, all those aspects will impact your code.
+- _Data typing_, since you will structure data as the original hardware (or at least try to do it), you need a fine control over primitive types used : bit endianness, signed and unsigned, memory footprint, ...
+All those aspects will impact your code.
 - _Confort_, this point comes last but is maybe the most important one.
-As you are supposed to not be familiar with low level programming, you don't want to focus on language aspect, but rather on low level concept.
-Picking a language in which you are really confortable, will make you develop quicker, and doesn't get you discouraged when implementing any features.
+As you are supposed to not be familiar with low level programming, you don't want to focus on language aspects, but rather on low level concept.
+Picking a language in which you are really confortable will make you develop quicker, and doesn't get you discouraged when implementing any features.
 On the other hand, programming an emulator turns out to be an outstanding experience that will more than everything improve your coding skill in the language you will choose.
-So weigh pros and cons about improving a target language experience versus time it will take you to do the job, and motivation upkeep.
+So weigh pros and cons about improving a target language experience versus the time it will take you to do the job, and motivation upkeep.

 This list is non-exhaustive as other items could be considered, such as the available tooling or existing implementation that can be used as reference.
 Final choice was arrested with *Java* (version 8).